jeimoal/ecommerce/readme.md

 # E-commerce

-Development of a e-commerce web page, 100% using Bootstrap Framework.
+Development of a E-commerce web page, 100% using Bootstrap Framework.<br>
+Back-end not included.